Information for new postgraduate research students

 The College of Social Sciences offers a training programme for PhD students designed to support you as you undertake your research project, with some mandatory courses.
 To supplement this programme we have a wide array of additional training initiatives, resources, internships and courses designed to support your research skills and professional development.

-The table below provides information on what you can expect to happen before commencing study with the College of Social Sciences this session.
+Please find information below on what you can expect to happen before commencing study with the College of Social Sciences this session.

-Visit the Graduate School webpages for current staff and students for more information about how we can support you throughout your studies.
+Visit the Graduate School webpages for more information about how we can support you throughout your studies.

 If you have any questions about studying with us, please contact the Graduate School Team.